Shivam-yd/devops-private-k8s-project/README.md

 The project focuses on real-world DevOps practices such as **CI/CD, immutable Docker images, environment promotion, manual production approvals, Kubernetes self-healing, rolling deployments, rollback, infrastructure as code, and security hardening**.

+Complete Guide is uploaded as a PDF file.
 ---

 ## 🏗️ Architecture